josephsmartinez/Docker/Assignments/Assignment_2/ReadMe.md

-Assignment: CLI App Testign
+#Assignment: CLI App Testign

-- Using different Linux distro container to check 'curl' cli tool version
+- Using different Linux distribution container to check 'curl' cli tool version

 - Use two different terminal window to start bash in both